 Fast.
 That’s the short answer to why virtually all the True Crime Rocket Science books are available exclusively on Amazon Kindle.
 They’re researched and written quickly, they’re published quickly, and readers often devour them overnight, or within a few days.

 Note: Scroll to the end of this article for instructions on how to download the Kindle App, and what Kindle Unlimited involves.

 Generally speaking, Kindle books are cheaper, more portable than books, and more convenient than books.
 It’s the equivalent of having songs inside a digital device, or scattered in a CD or vinyl library.
-Imagine flying with a Kindle, or a Kindle enable device, compared to lugging a library with you?
+Imagine flying with a Kindle, or a Kindle enabled device, compared to lugging a library with you!